Costinteo/shellsec/README.md

 ```
 $ shellsec -p 25 -s Github
 ```
-This will ask for your encryption key / master password, encrypt the password with it and then save it in ``~/.shellsec_secret``.
+This will ask for your encryption key / master password, then it will encrypt the password with it and then save it in ``~/.shellsec_secret``.

 This doesn't print out anything, so let's add "--print":
 ```